West Wickham, Cambridgeshire

 West Wickham is a village and civil parish in South Cambridgeshire, England, 10 miles south-east of Cambridge on the border with Suffolk.
+In 2011 it had a population of 423.

 History

 The parish of West Wickham and Streetly End is approximately rectangular and covers an area of 2,931 acres.
 Its straight southern border follows the ancient track of Wool Street that divide it from the parishes of Linton and Horseheath.
 Field boundaries separate it from West Wratting to the north, and Balsham to the west.
 Its eastern boundary follows the border with Suffolk.

-At the time of the Domesday Book the parish contained three settlements: Wickham at the centre, plus the hamlets of Enhale (now Yen Hall) and Streetly (now Streetly End).
+At the time of the Domesday Book in 1086, the parish contained three settlements: Wickham at the centre, plus the hamlets of Enhale (now Yen Hall) and Streetly (now Streetly End).
 Streetly End still has a number of houses, but Yen Hall consisted only of a farmhouse by the 18th century.
 By the 14th century a hamlet had appeared at "Bovetoun", and still exists as Burton End.

 The village was known as Wickham until the 14th century, at which time the prefix "West" was added, presumably to distinguish it from the Wickhams in Suffolk (now known as Wickham Market and Wickham Skeith).
 The name "Wickham" means "homestead associated with a vicus, an earlier Romano-British settlement".